 The American Sign Language Curriculum, Instruction, and Assessment (ASL CIA) fosters the environment of sharing and providing ASL educational resources for Deaf Heritage Language learners from early childhood through 12th grade.

 The main objective is to provide teaching and learning materials in ASL Arts with three focused areas; curriculum, instruction, and assessment.

 ASL National Standards are intended to be skills that we expected students to achieve at their specific grade level.
-This essentially means that there is no curriculum, assessments, nor pedagogy for instruction in ASL as heritage language.
+This essentially means that there is no curriculum, assessments, or pedagogy for instruction in ASL as a heritage language.
 It is a set of expected skills that each student should learn.
 You may find yourself wondering how to teach the standards, how to analyze them, and/or how to evaluate if students achieved the skills, and where to find resources.
 My recommendation?
 You reach out to ASLCIA.
 CIA - C stands for Curriculum, I for Instruction, and A for Assessment.
 ASLCIA consists of a group of dedicated and skilled experts in their respective fields who have worked to develop lessons to align with the standards.
 Are the lessons fully developed and ready to go for all the standards?
 No. However, we will continually develop more over time.
-If you have questions and/or concerns about the standards and how to utilize them, I would strongly recommend contacting ASLCIA and we will refer to the appropriate professionals tailored for specific questions.
+If you have questions and/or concerns about the standards and how to utilize them, I would strongly recommend contacting ASLCIA and we will refer you to the appropriate professionals tailored for specific questions.